Gymnosteris parvula

 Gymnosteris parvula is a flowering plant in the phlox family known by the common name smallflower gymnosteris.
 It is native to the western United States from California to Montana.
 This is a small annual herb growing a thin green to red-colored stem only a few centimeters tall.
 There are no leaves; the word gymnosteris comes from the Greek for "naked stem".
 Atop the stem is a large, fleshy inflorescence with red-tinged green bracts that serve as leaves.
 Within the lobular inflorescence are one to five small flowers, each less than a centimeter long.
 The yellow-throated flower has yellow or white oval-shaped lobes with pointed tips.
 It is self-pollinating.

+Taxonomy

+Gymnosteris parvula was scientifically described and named in 1900 by Amos Arthur Heller.
+It is part of the Gymnosteris genus which is classified in the Polemoniaceae family.
+The species has five synonyms.